Covid: pandemic is not even close, warns WHO | coronavirus

 Record daily cases in Europe

-New coronavirus infections have been growing across Europe as the new variant spreads across the continent.
+New coronavirus infections are on the rise across Europe as the new variant spreads across the continent.

+In Denmark, authorities reported a record 33,493 new daily cases of covid-19 on Tuesday, while health authorities in Italy reported 228,179 new infections (up from 83,403 the day before).

 Meanwhile, France reported 464,769 new infections daily on Tuesday, more than four times the number of 102,144 on Monday and a daily record for the pandemic.
 Infections have already surpassed a weekly average of more than 300,000 new cases per day in the country.

-Amid the latest surge, French ministers are also grappling with a dispute with teachers’ unions, which called a massive strike this week to protest Covid testing and the government’s isolation protocols, which are said to be causing class delays.
+Amid the latest increase, French ministers are also grappling with a dispute with teachers’ unions, which called a major strike this week to protest Covid-19 testing and government isolation protocols, which are said to be causing class delays. .

 Last week, a shutdown closed half of the country’s primary schools.
 Teachers say class disruptions are out of control, with many parents struggling to schedule vaccinations for their children and long lines forming outside pharmacies as students wait for tests.

-French Education Minister Jean-Michel Blanquer is under pressure to resign after it was discovered he was on vacation in Ibiza at the time he announced a strict Covid testing protocol for schools.
+French Education Minister Jean-Michel Blancquer is under pressure to resign after it was discovered that he was on vacation in Ibiza at the time he announced a strict Covid-19 testing protocol for schools.

 Amidst this scenario, however, there are some early indications that the wave of the omicron could already have peaked in some European countries.